Formalizing Stack Safety as a Security Property: Enforcement

 \section{Enforcement}

-We implement and test two micro-policies from Roessler and DeHon~\cite{DBLP:conf/sp/RoesslerD18}: {\em Depth Isolation} (\(DI\)) and {\em Lazy Tagging and Clearing} (\(LTC\)).
+We implement and test two micro-policies inspired by Roessler and DeHon~\cite{DBLP:conf/sp/RoesslerD18}: {\em Depth Isolation} without lazy optimizations (DI) and with both Lazy Tagging and Lazy Clearing optimizations (LTC).
+(The connection between our properties and Roessler and DeHon's work is discussed below.)
 They share a common structure: each function activation is assigned a ``color'' \(n\) representing its identity.
 Stack locations belonging to that activation are tagged \(\tagStackDepth{n}\), and while the activation is running, the tag on the program counter (PC tag) is \(\tagPCDepth{n}\).
 Stack locations not part of any activation are tagged \(\tagNoDepth\).

-In \(DI\), \(n\) always corresponds to the depth of the stack when the function is called.
+In DI, \(n\) always corresponds to the depth of the stack when the function is called.
 A function must initialize its entire frame upon entry in order to tag it, and then clear the frame before returning.
 During normal execution, the micro-policy rules only permit load and store operations when the target memory is tagged {\em with the same depth} as the current {\PCname} tag, or, for store operations, if the target memory is tagged \(\tagNoDepth\).

-In \(LTC\), rather than initialize the entire frame at entry, a function initializes each location's tag when it writes to it.
+In LTC, a function neither initializes the frame at entry nor clears it at exist; instead, it simply sets each location's tag to the PC tag when that location is written.
 It does not check if those writes are legal!
 If the PC tag is \(\tagPCDepth{n}\), then any stack location that recieves a store will be tagged \(\tagStackDepth{n}\).
 On a load, the micro-policy failstops if the source memory location is tagged \(\tagNoDepth\) or \(\tagStackDepth{n}\) for some \(n\) that doesn't match the PC tag.